 Grilled Turkey Burgers

-1. Remove the sausage meat from the casings.
+- Remove the sausage meat from the casings.
 The best way is to use kitchen shears to cut through the casings and then peel them away from meat.
-Place the sausage meat in a large bowl along with ground turkey, pepper, Worcestershire sauce and Dijon mustard.
+Place the sausage meat in a large bowl along with the ground turkey, pepper, Worcestershire sauce and Dijon mustard.
 Use your hand to mix together until well combined.
-Form meat into 8 even patties about ½-inch thick.
-Place on foil lined baking sheet and cover until ready to cook.
+Form the meat into 8 even patties about ½-inch thick.
+Place on a foil-lined baking sheet and cover until ready to cook.

-2. Clean grill and preheat to high.
-To grease grill, lightly dip a wad of paper towels in vegetable oil and, using tongs, carefully rub over grates several times until glossy and coated.
-Place turkey burgers on grill and cook for five minutes, covered, until nice grill marks form.
+- Clean the grill and preheat to high.
+To grease the grill, lightly dip a wad of paper towels in vegetable oil and, using tongs, carefully rub over the grates several times until glossy and coated.
+Place the turkey burgers on the grill and cook for five minutes, covered, until nice grill marks form.
 Flip and continue to cook, covered, for 3-5 minutes more.
-Heat buns on grill, assemble burgers and serve.
+Heat the buns on the grill, assemble burgers and serve.